Joel Dueck ·

 A frictional history of the web

-When the web first started, we were creating each individual HTML file by hand every time we published something, and this was very tedious.
+When the web first started, we were creating each individual HTML files by hand every time we published something, and this was very tedious.
 But it was easy to get started.
 The scope of what we were trying to do was small, so there wasn’t much friction to spread around, but all of it went into the publishing step.
 Low setup, low maintenance.

 Then we wanted to do more: we wanted to separate content from presentation; we wanted to have tag clouds, we wanted RSS feeds.
 No way were we going to keep loading all that new friction into the publishing step, because it was also obvious that we should be typing less.
 So we invested time setting up and maintaining databases, CMSs, etc. These took nearly all the friction out of the publishing step.
 We spent time setting up and tinkering with the CMS instead.